gnubila-france/puppet-vagrant-playground/README.md

   * Puppet apply will be used to provision the puppetmaster
   * Puppet agent will provision the client, using previously configured master

+The local puppet modules are stored into the dist directory.
-The puppet modules are installed locally on the host using r10k.
+The remote puppet modules are installed locally in the modules directory on the host using r10k.

-The manifests, modules and hieradata repositories are synchronized with the puppetmaster in /etc/puppet.
+The manifests, modules, dist and hieradata directories are synchronized with the puppetmaster in /etc/puppet.

 ## Prerequisities